Chart Color Schemes

 The level of cultural diversity witnessed in Elsternwick was found to be above average when compared nationally for a number of language and cultural background related metrics

-Elsternwick had a higher cultural diversity than most local areas, with 20.5% speaking a language other than English at home and 30.5% born overseas.
-Christianity was the predominant religion in Elsternwick, comprising 32.0%.
-However, Judaism was significantly overrepresented at 19.1%, compared to Greater Melbourne's average of 1.0%.
+Elsternwick's population showed higher cultural diversity than most local areas, with 20.5% speaking a language other than English at home and 30.5% born overseas.
+Christianity was the dominant religion, comprising 32.0% of Elsternwick's population.
+Notably, Judaism was substantially overrepresented at 19.1%, compared to Greater Melbourne's average of 1.0%.

 Frequently Asked Questions - Diversity